Updated on 2024-11-11 GMT+08:00

 Supported, which can be implemented through backend-protocol: HTTPS annotations.

-The LoadBalancer ingress is essentially different from the open source Nginx ingress.
+The LoadBalancer ingress is essentially different from the open source Nginx Ingress.
 Therefore, their supported Service types are different.
-For details, see Services Supported by Ingresses.
+For details, see Services Supported by LoadBalancer Ingresses.

-LoadBalancer Ingress Controller is deployed on a master node.
-All policies and forwarding behaviors are configured on the ELB side.
+LoadBalancer Ingress Controllers are deployed on master nodes.
+All policy configurations and forwarding behaviors are configured on the ELB.
 Load balancers outside the cluster can connect to nodes in the cluster only through the IP address of the VPC.
 Therefore, LoadBalancer ingresses support only NodePort Services.

 Working Rules of LoadBalancer Ingress Controller

-LoadBalancer Ingress Controller developed by CCE implements layer-7 network access for the internet and intranet (in the same VPC) based on ELB and distributes access traffic to the corresponding Services using different URLs.
+LoadBalancer Ingress Controller developed by CCE implements layer-7 network access for the internet and intranet (in the same VPC) based on ELB and distributes access traffic to the target Services using different paths.

 LoadBalancer Ingress Controller is deployed on the master node and bound to the load balancer in the VPC where the cluster resides.
 Different domain names, ports, and forwarding policies can be configured for the same load balancer (with the same IP address).
-Figure 2 shows the working rules of LoadBalancer Ingress Controller.
+The working rules of LoadBalancer Ingress Controller are as follows:

-1. A user creates an ingress object and configures a traffic access rule in the ingress, including the load balancer, URL, SSL, and backend service port.
+1. A user creates an ingress and configures a traffic access rule in the ingress, including the load balancer, access path, SSL, and backend Service port.

-2. When Ingress Controller detects that the ingress object changes, it reconfigures the listener and backend server route on the ELB side according to the traffic access rule.
+2. When Ingress Controller detects that the ingress changes, it reconfigures the listener and backend server route on the ELB according to the traffic access rule.

-Figure 2 Working rules of shared LoadBalancer ingresses in CCE standard clusters
+Figure 2 Working flow of a LoadBalancer ingress in a CCE standard cluster

 Services Supported by Ingresses